MS in Cybersecurity: Entry-, Mid-, and Advanced-Level Jobs in Cybersecurity

-Cybersecurity is one of the fastest growing fields today, expected to expand by 31% between 2019 and 2029.¹
+Cybersecurity is one of the fastest-growing fields today, expected to expand by 35% between 2021 and 2031.1

-One of the many industries brought into the limelight amid the COVID 19 pandemic is that of cybersecurity.
-As business and education frantically converted to an online environment, cybersecurity became even more vital to world society.
-However, talent gaps are on the rise in this field, creating a high demand for trained cybersecurity professionals.2
+One of the many industries brought into the limelight during the COVID-19 pandemic was cybersecurity.
+As businesses and educational institutions frantically converted to an online environment, cybersecurity became even more vital.
+However, talent gaps still exist in the field, creating a high demand for trained cybersecurity professionals.2

-This entry level position requires skills related to information assurance, network security, Linux, and National Institute of Standards and Technology (NIST) cybersecurity framework.
+This entry-level position requires skills related to information assurance, network security, Linux, and National Institute of Standards and Technology (NIST) cybersecurity framework.
 As a cybersecurity specialist, you might operate and maintain customer service and technical support channels, manage data and network services, and lead vulnerability assessments on the network to help guard against attacks.
-The average salary for a cybersecurity specialist is $89,000.3
+The average salary for a cybersecurity specialist is $106,810.3

-Also an entry level position that typically requires a bachelor’s degree, the cybercrime analyst’s role centers around the investigation of cybercrimes—a discipline also referred to as digital forensics.
+Also an entry-level position that typically requires a bachelor’s degree, the cybercrime analyst’s role centers around the investigation of cybercrimes—a discipline also referred to as digital forensics.
 As a cybercrime analyst, you’ll spend time sifting through data evidence surrounding cyberattacks to extract insights about network vulnerabilities and to track perpetrators.
 Top skills requested for this role include Linux, information security training, and familiarity with consumer electronics and hard drives.
-The average salary for a cybercrime analyst is $93,000.3
+The average salary for a cybercrime analyst is $100,000.3

 Penetration and Vulnerability Tester

 Penetration and vulnerability testers pose as hackers to test the strength of a network’s security.
 They analyze any vulnerabilities they find, create threat analysis reports for company leaders, and brainstorm solutions that can enhance cybersecurity.
-This role is considered mid level, with 10% of advertised positions requiring a graduate degree.3 As a penetration and vulnerability tester, you might need additional skill with computing languages and software, such as familiarity with Python and Java.
-The average salary for this role is $104,000.3
+This role is considered mid-level, with 23% of advertised positions requiring a graduate degree.3 As a penetration and vulnerability tester, you might need additional skill with computing languages and software, such as familiarity with Python and Java.
+The average salary for this role is $101,662.3

 An advanced role, the cybersecurity architect works to securely provision the network, designing system architecture that maximizes security and minimizes potential attack surfaces.
 As a cybersecurity architect, you’ll act as the network manager, overseeing projects around software development, testing and evaluation, technology research and development, and risk management.
-Cybersecurity architects typically need a well rounded collection of computer science skills, including cryptography, authentication, and knowledge of NIST cybersecurity framework.
-The average salary for this role is $131,000.3
+Cybersecurity architects typically need a well-rounded collection of computer science skills, including cryptography, authentication, and knowledge of NIST cybersecurity framework.
+The average salary for this role is $163,121.3

 Interested in a Cybersecurity Career?